-Consider two stories about how polities came to be.
+Consider two stories about how government came to be.

 The second story is less uplifting and direct.
-In this version, humans were always included in a matrix of government, first as members of a family, then as associates of a clan whose elders provided the leadership necessary for survival.
-Bound by extended ties of consanguity, clans intermarried and grew into villages, towns, and cities.
+In this version, humans were always included in a matrix of government, first as members of a family, then as associates of a clan whose elders provided for group welfare.
+Bound by extended ties of consanguinity, clans intermarried and grew into villages, towns, and cities.
 Diversity bred complexity, and so these nascent social units developed by trial and error the political arrangements they found most satisfactory to their needs (see “Needs Anchor Morality“).

 The first story is, of course, the tale of the social contract, first clearly enunciated by Thomas Hobbes in 1651 and revised repeatedly by Locke, the American founding fathers, Rousseau, and Rawls among others.
 The second is the explanation offered by Aristotle in his Politics published two thousand years earlier.
 So we are immediately faced with an issue: surely these early advocates of the social contract were familiar with Aristotle’s version of the founding of polities.
 If they found it lacking, shouldn’t we?
 Or to put it another way, why did they find it necessary to articulate a completely different version of the origin of the state?

 Like all things modern, the idea of the social contract was rooted in the bloody ground of the Reformation.
 Hobbes had lived through the darkest years of the English Reformation, from the suppressions of James I to the execution of his son in the revolution waged in the name of Puritanism by Cromwell, the subsequent establishment of the Commonwealth in 1649, and the abolition of a monarchy of eight hundred years’ duration.
-European history had fallen into an orgy of sectarian bloodlust dating from the German Peasants’ Revolt in 1519.
-The most destructive war in European history to that point, The Thirty Years’ War, had ended only three years before the publication of Leviathan.
-And nothing was settled.
+This sad narrative mirrors a far worse situation on the Continent, an orgy of sectarian bloodlust dating from the German Peasants’ Revolt in 1519.
+The most destructive war in European history to that point, The Thirty Years’ War, had ended only three years before the publication of Leviathan in 1651.
+And still nothing was settled.
 The restoration of the Anglican monarchy would take another decade and the Jacobite rebellion of the Catholic James II was still a generation away.
+As late as 1780, the Gordon Riots demonstrated the sectarian anger lying just beneath the conventions of English life, and many now living recall the Northern Irish troubles only recently suppressed.
+So the social contract theory was breached in an atmosphere of religious fanaticism.
 It is only against this setting of savage religious strife that Hobbes’s story of what moved persons to establish the commonwealth in the first place can be understood (see “Premodern Authority“).

 I wish to stress that the Reformation did more than wrench political theory from its traditional roots.
-Over its fifteen-decade span, it called the most common and settled warrants for truth and goodness into question, whirling a thousand years of inherited wisdom into history’s dustbin.
-Among the dead on the battlefields stretching from Bohemia to Ireland were millions killed in sectarian conflicts.
-Medievalism died there too and from its ashes modernism endured its protracted and painful birth (see “Modernism’s Midwives“).
-But the greatest casualty was also the most disruptive, for authority as a warrant for truth and goodness claims suffered round after round of competitive assault until its inability to settle dispute became apparent to the exhausted combatants of Christian heterodoxy.
+Over its fifteen-decade span, it called the most common and settled warrants for truth and goodness into question, whirling two thousand years of inherited wisdom into history’s dustbin.
+Among the dead on the battlefields stretching from Bohemia to Ireland were twenty millions killed in sectarian conflicts.
+Medievalism died there too, and from its ashes modernism endured its protracted and painful birth (see “Modernism’s Midwives“).
+What slowly emerged from the bloodshed was not only a new set of warrants but also a new means of allowing them to operate.
+The new warrants that slowly came into focus are quite familiar to us now.
+Empiricism, expertise, competence, and undistilled experience are the means modernism has used to justify public declarations (see “What Counts as Justification?“).
+But these warrants require that we first accede to the power of the individual to decide, and that requires us to recognize some means by which she might decide.
+Before the warrants could provide consensual means to verify declarations, some equally consensual means by which to seek their verification had to rise to awareness.
+So these new axioms of commitment had not only to enter the discussion but to dominate it to the degree that they could act as a priori precepts largely immune to dissent (see “The Axioms of Moral Systems”).
+It took an unconscionably long time for that to happen in the case of modernism.
+It hardly sprang fully formed from the mind of the bewildered combatants of religious fanaticism.
+Authority as a warrant for truth and goodness claims and its unspoken axiom, trust as a surrender of agency, had to suffer round after round of competitive assault until its inability to settle dispute became apparent to the exhausted champions of Christian heterodoxy (see “The Fragility of Religious Authority“).
 Hobbes’s account of the social contract was the first structured modernist attempt to renegotiate the terms of the relationship between ruler and ruled at a moment in history when the warrant of divine right of kings was suffering the same fate as all the old medieval warrants based on authority.

-For Hobbes, it was persons’ security as a means of basic survival and not their own need for the good life that forced them reluctantly into political affiliation.
+For Hobbes, it was persons’ security as a means of basic survival and not their contributive needs that forced them as autonomous individuals into a reluctant political affiliation.
 Who can blame him for forming such a judgment in the dismal chaos of the Wars of the Reformation?
 But we need to ask another question: was Hobbes’s experience representative of historic civic experience or an aberration?
 The question expands when we add the permutations of the social contract theory of government that Hobbes launched: those of Locke, the American Founding Fathers, Rousseau, and Rawls.
 Each of these later writers both refined and distorted Hobbes’s original notion in a manner entirely representative of modernism’s desperate attempts to replace authority as a warrant for truth and goodness claims.
 Unlike authority, the use of reason and closely examined experience that modernists used in its stead provide the means to reconcile disagreement by refinement and thoughtful analysis, but at the cost of certainty and settled belief.